- SPECIAL DISCOUNT

 Damage to Insulation and Wiring: Signs of Destructive Activity

-One of the subtler yet telling signs of animals in your walls is damage to insulation and wiring.
 Many wildlife species, such as rodents, have a habit of gnawing on various materials, including insulation and electrical wiring.
 This gnawing can create visible holes or tears in insulation materials, reducing your home’s energy efficiency and increasing heating and cooling costs.
 In more severe cases, chewed wiring can pose a serious fire hazard, potentially causing short circuits or electrical fires.

 If you notice unusual spikes in your energy bills or find damaged insulation during routine checks, this could indicate an animal infestation.
 Similarly, flickering lights or power outages might suggest that rodents are gnawing on electrical wires inside your walls.
-Regularly inspecting these areas can help you detect and address issues before they become significant problems.

 Pet Behavior: Unusual Reactions from Household Pets